 Today is August 15.
 In the US, that means that the dog-days of summer are upon us, summer vacationing is coming to a close and some kids are going back to school.
-Here in Italy, it is the eye of the vacation storm.
+Known as Ferragosto in Italy, it is the eye of the vacation storm.

 August 15 is a national holiday here called Ferragosto.
 Technically it is the religious celebration of the assumption of the Virgin Mary.
 What that means to us Catholics is that it celebrates the day, not of Mary’s death, but of when her whole body floated up into heaven, or was assumed into heaven.
 The Greeks believe she fell asleep, but that’s another story for another day.

-The term Ferragosto can mean this particular day, but generally refers to the August vacation season.
+A Ferragosto history lesson: the term ‘Ferragosto’ can mean this particular day, but generally refers to the August vacation season.
 In Roman times the month of August, named for the first Emperor Augustus, was a festival/holiday month.
 Those sensible Romans recognized the uselessness of trying to work during the heat and took the whole month off, while at the same time celebrating their favorite emperor.
 It should be noted that the Romans spent almost half of their calendar year on various holidays, something that most modern Italians look back on with some wistfulness.

 Like many things in Ancient Rome, the Roman celebration morphed into a Christian religious celebration, which later morphed into an official vacation period.
 The Fascist government made it an official holiday for the noble plebian, building seaside resorts with package deals so that every good Italian would have the right to get a break and a good tan.
 You can’t say that Mussolini didn’t know his audience.

-It should be something of a long weekend, but that’s not really how it works in practice.
+Ferragosto should be something of a long weekend, but that’s not really how it works in practice.
 In reality, from about August 1 the cities start to shut down.
 Paper notices posted in windows that say “Chiusura per Ferie” let you know that you’re not doing much business of any kind until the beginning of September.
-I’ve never been able to really pin down when Ferragosto is, but the crescendo seems to be from August 12 to September 1.
+I’ve never been able to really pin down how long the Ferragosto holiday lasts for, but the crescendo seems to be from August 12 to September 1.

 I learned my lesson that year.
 Avoid beach towns in mid August.
 Conversely, cities are an absolute joy right now.
 I just left Rome, with perfect weather and virtually no people.
 Traffic was nonexistent.
 Because I am traveling with my youngest son right now, I took what I learned and planned to be in Rome.
 On a normal day, Rome would have terrified my son with the noise, bustle, traffic and crowds.
 Instead, we enjoyed 5 days of having the greatest city of Italy to ourselves.